We may collect a share of sales or other compensation from the links on this page.

 Bauer RE-AKT 95

-Bauer’s RE-AKT 95 helmet is a more affordable choice that still ensures you have plenty of protection to keep yourself safe on the ice.
-The shell has been constructed using HDPE materials which provides it with a very lightweight feel.
-Some people prefer having a helmet that’s lighter as it feels more comfortable to wear.
+Bauer's RE-AKT 95 helmet is a more affordable choice than the Hyperlite, ensuring you have plenty of protection to keep yourself safe on the ice.
+The shell has been constructed using HDPE materials, providing a very lightweight feel.
+Some people prefer a lighter helmet as it feels more comfortable.

-They have used removable ear guards to provide you with the choice to wear them or not.
-In addition to this, there is an adjustment feature that lets you alter the height of the helmet to make sure it fits you perfectly.
+They have used removable ear guards to give you the choice to wear them.
+In addition, there is an adjustment feature that lets you alter the height of the helmet to ensure it fits you perfectly.

-You have ample protection on your temples as a result of the PORON XRD.
-This has been made to absorb any impact that you take to the temples to keep them protected at all times.
+You have ample protection on your temples due to the PORON XRD.
+This has been made to absorb any impact you take on the temples to protect them.

 Awesome Features